POSITION: Executive Secretary

 Ability to organize and determine the most efficient way to complete job responsibilities.

 Incumbent performs standard, recurring duties according to a flexible, customary routine.
 Assignments are guided by definite objectives using a variety of methods or procedures.
 Priorities are primarily determined by supervisor and a formal schedule with incumbent’s plans referring to supervisor for unusual matters, such as policy interpretations.
 Decisions are always determined by specific instructions or existing, well-established policies and procedures.
+Decision making authority is generally limited to making recommendations and providing input to the Chief of Police.
+Incumbent has authority to make some decisions in the absence of administrators.
+Directly responsible for final results of those decisions.

-Incumbent reports directly to City Attorney.
+Incumbent reports directly to the Chief of Police.

-Incumbent performs duties in a standard office environment, involving sitting and walking at will,sitting/standing/walking for long periods, keyboarding, speaking clearly and hearing sounds/communications, lifting objects weighing under twenty-five (25)pounds, crouching/kneeling, bending, reaching, close/far vision, color/depth perception, and handling/grasping/fingering objects.
+Incumbent performs duties in a standard office environment, involving sitting and walking at will, sitting/standing/walking for long periods, keyboarding, speaking clearly and hearing sounds/communications, lifting objects weighing under twenty-five (25)pounds, crouching/kneeling, bending, reaching, close/far vision, color/depth perception, and handling/grasping/fingering objects.